 In the last year, celebrities have embraced the no-makeup trend, posting naked-skin shots on Instagram.
-And recently, Elle.com editor Annie Fox revealed she does "makeup-free days" once a week and the Man Repeller, Leandra Medine, took the time to explain why she skips cosmetics regularly.
-But as a beauty editor, isn't it my job to love makeup?
+And recently, YouTube gurus have started to spotlight the power of makeup by showing of just half a face of product.
+But as a beauty editor, isn't it my job to love cosmetics?

 I grew up watching my grandmother apply her Fashion Fair makeup before leaving the house each morning.
 To this day, she doesn't go anywhere — even the supermarket — without a coating of cosmetics.
 "You never know who you're going to run into," she would say.
 And when I got to high school, my mother taught me how to apply mascara before my first dance.
 Playing in her lipstick collection before church on Sundays was always a treat.